How much does it cost to fire an employee?

 4. Transition compensation: 1/3 monthly salary per year of service

 If you choose to dismiss an employee through the UWV or district court, you have to pay a transition payment to compensate for dismissal.
-A transition payment consists of one-third of the employee’s monthly salary for each worked year up to €89,000.
-You must also pay this fee if you do not renew a temporary contract.
+A transition payment is one-third of the employee’s monthly salary for each worked year up to a maximum of €102,000.
+You must also pay this compensation if you do not renew a temporary contract.

-You can use this calculation tool (in Dutch) to figure out how much transition payment is due.
+You can use this calculation (in Dutch) to figure out how much transition payment is due.
 You can pay in instalments over a maximum of 6 months.

 5. Procedural costs: court fees, lawyer, mediation

-6. Hidden costs
+6. Limit the costs

 You cannot avoid all dismissal costs, but you can limit them by following a few smart tips.